72squared/redpipe/README.rst

 The code looks mostly like the code you might write with redis-py pipelines.
 The methods you call on the pipeline object are the same.
 But, notice that each `incr` call immediately gets a reference object back in return from each call.
+That part looks similar to how `redis-py` works without a pipeline.

-The references (in this case `foo` and `bar`) are empty until the pipeline executes.
+The variables (in this case `foo` and `bar`) are empty until the pipeline executes. if you try to do any operations on them beforehand, it will raise an exception.
 Once we complete the `execute()` call we can consume the pipeline results.
-The reference object behaves just like the underlying result once the pipeline executes.
+These variables, `foo` and `bar`, behave just like the underlying result once the pipeline executes.
 You can iterate of it, add it, multiply it, etc.

 This has far reaching implications.